clauswilke/dataviz/docs/notes.md

 #. **Avoid line drawings**
   Argues that filled shapes and solid colors are almost always preferable to shapes shown as outlines or with hatching or cross-hatching.

+#. **The principle of proportional ink**
+  Explains that the size of colored areas needs to be proportional to the data value they represent.

 #. **Handling overlapping points**\*\*
   Describes different strategies to handle the problems of overlapping points or large point clouds.
 These problems frequently arise in large datasets, and helpful strategies include using partially transparent points, 2d density plots, hex grids, or smoothers.